neo4j/neo4j-ogm/README.md

 The [reference guide](http://neo4j.com/docs/ogm-manual/current/) is the best place to get started.

-[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university), the sample application shown in the reference guide is a working example of a Groovy/Ratpack app that uses the Neo4j OGM library (with the Bolt driver).
+[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university), the sample application shown in the reference guide is a working example of a Groovy/Ratpack app that uses the Neo4j-OGM library (with the Bolt driver).
 A version that uses the Embedded driver is [also available](https://github.com/neo4j-examples/neo4j-ogm-university/tree/embedded) as well as a version that uses the [HTTP driver](https://github.com/neo4j-examples/neo4j-ogm-university/tree/http).

 ## Building locally